Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Conclusions

-The main objective of the current study was to derive an explicit formula for the barotropic-to-baroclinic energy conversion rate.
+To summarize, this study discussed internal wave generation on small bottom topography forced by a barotropic tide in the presence of a vertically sheared steady flow. \yo{The main objective of the current study was to derive an explicit formula for the barotropic-to-baroclinic energy conversion rate.
 Conventional studies discussing waves in a static reference state represent this energy conversion rate as a summation over a countable number of discrete eigenmodes that compose a complete set of solutions.
 Once we include a steady shear flow, the discrete eigenmodes are no longer complete, and we need to take into account singular solutions associated with a critical level.
 To elucidate this point, we applied the Fourier transform in the horizontal direction and focused on a linear operator that characterizes the temporal evolution of an unforced system.
 The general solution obtained via the Laplace transform involves the resolvent of this operator, whose singularity condition determines the spectrum of the operator.
-While the ordinary eigenmodes correspond to an infinite number of simple poles, a critical level produces a branch point parameterized by a frequency, as elucidated through the detailed inspection of the Taylor-Goldstein equation (Appendix~B).
+While the ordinary eigenmodes correspond to an infinite number of simple poles, a critical level produces a branch point parameterized by a frequency, as elucidated through the detailed inspection of the Taylor--Goldstein equation (Appendix~\ref{sec:app_spec}).
 Consequently, the spectrum is decomposed into discrete and continuous parts, both of which contribute to the net energy conversion rate.